How to Prevent MiTM Attacks in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent MiTM Attacks on Android apps using Appdome
+How to Implement Prevent MiTM Attacks in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Prevent MiTM Attacks without an SDK or gateway: